- MyRepublic

 You can get ridiculously cheap filters from Amazon or Lazada for less than $5.
 If you have a USB microphone, a foam cover may be the better choice.
 These are inexpensive as well: you can get 10 of them for less than $5.

 A good camera is crucial if you want your viewers to be captivated by your charming looks or hilarious expressions.
-While 720p is the recommended minimum resolution, there are thousands of options on the market–from potato quality to 4K heaven.
+1080p is the baseline in 2026, with many creators moving to 4K webcams or mirrorless cameras for higher-quality streams.

 One of the most popular streaming cameras is the Logitech C920, available from Amazon for around $88 plus shipping.
 It’s affordable, reliable, and supports HD, which means you probably won’t have to upgrade it for a long time.
 Many streamers find that saving for a few months to get the C920 is much, much more pleasant than using a lower-priced 720p camera.
 As one Redditor puts it, “the difference is like night and day”.